 If creditors reach out to you to pay off a debt assigned to your former spouse, you can file a motion with the court to have the divorce settlement enforced.
 However, it is possible for creditors to pursue you for the assigned debt if your former spouse declares bankruptcy.
 To ensure this matter is settled fairly, you must hire an attorney who is experienced in handling such cases.

 In California, one party might be entitled to reimbursement if he or she paid off a spouse’s pre-marital debt.
 For example, if your spouse had a vast sum of debt entering the marriage, which you helped pay off during the marriage, you might receive reimbursement since you utilized community property to pay off your spouse’s pre-marital debt.

 As you can see, this matter can become quite complex, which is why skilled legal counsel is crucial to protect your assets.

-Schedule a Free Consultation with a Divorce Attorney Today
+Schedule a Consultation with a Divorce Attorney Today

 The divorce process involves numerous key issues, such as debt division, which are often complicated and impossible to navigate without experienced legal guidance.
 At Sullivan Law & Associates, our divorce attorneys have more than 40 years of combined experience and a commitment to helping our clients navigate even the most difficult legal issues, including debt division.
 Too much is on the line for you to handle this on your own, so put your trust in a team that can help you achieve your goals.

-Contact our law office today at (949) 565-2793 to set up a free initial consultation with a knowledgeable member of our legal team.
+Contact our law office today at (949) 565-2793 to set up an initial consultation with a knowledgeable member of our legal team.